openshift/training/beta-4-setup.md

 rest of the document.

 ### Requirements
-Each of the virtual machines should have 4+ GB of memory, 20+ GB of disk space, and the following configuration:
+Each of the virtual machines should have 4+ GB of memory, 10 GB of space for the root filesystem and 10+ GB for container storage dependent on the size and number of the containers you wish to run.

 * RHEL 7.1 (Note: 7.1 kernel is required for openvswitch)
 * "Minimal" installation option